GED and HSED

-The GED is a certificate awarded by the Wisconsin Department of Public Instruction for successfully completing tests in five high school academic areas:
+The 2014 GED is a certificate awarded by the Wisconsin Department of Public Instruction for successfully completing tests in four high school academic areas:

-Instruction is available, but not required, for individuals preparing to take the GED and HSED tests.
-Instruction and practice tests are provided in all five content areas that make up the GED exam.
+Instruction is encouraged, but not required, for individuals preparing to take the GED and HSED tests.
+Instruction and practice tests are provided in all four content areas that make up the GED exam.
 Classes are offered tuition-free to Wisconsin residents but may require the purchase of a text book or other materials.